p-chambers/occ_airconics/README.md

 - conda install -c http://conda.anaconda.org/dlr-sc pythonocc-core

-Then the AirCONICS can be installed from source with
+Then the Python-OCC AirCONICS package can be installed by running (in the directory containing the downloaded OCC_AirCONICS folder)

-- python setup.py install
+- pip install OCC_AirCONICS

-AirCONICS is created by Andras Sobester, see the following links for further information:
+AirCONICS is a Rhino Aircraft geometry plugin created by Andras Sobester, see the following links for further information:
 - https://github.com/sobester/AirCONICS
 - https://aircraftgeometrycodes.wordpress.com/